Table of Contents:

 DILLER: So Stanley Jaffe, a producer, calls me and says, “I have a script for you.”
 I said, “Fine.”
 He sends it over, and I read it and I say, “This is a delight.
 We’re making this movie.”

-HOFFMAN: The delightful movie was The Bad New Bears.
-If you’re too young to remember, it’s about a little league baseball team that’s godawful.
-The Bears have a near-sighted pitcher, an overweight catcher, a chain-smoking, alcoholic coach played by that Master of Scowl, Walter Matthau.
+HOFFMAN: The delightful movie was The Bad News Bears.
+If you’re too young to remember, it’s about a Little League baseball team that’s godawful.
+The Bears have a nearsighted pitcher, an overweight catcher, a chain-smoking, alcoholic coach played by that Master of Scowl, Walter Matthau.
 The coach is so desperate to turn this team around, he does the unthinkable.
 He puts a girl on the team.
 Oh yes, a girl.
 Welcome to the seventies.

 DILLER: There’s seven movie companies, Paramount was number seven—made horrible movies, everything was awful.

 HOFFMAN: As for Barry, he got about as much respect as Amanda Whurlitzer.
 He came from TV, and by his own account, he had no idea what he was doing.
 But for Barry, and so many infinite learners, that’s a happy place.

 HOFFMAN: So you go to Paramount, which has a terrible movie library, and has a bad position relative to creation of movies.
 What was your go-in theory about—

 DILLER: I had none.

 HOFFMAN: You had none, just like, “OK, I’ll do this rather than that?”